 - While BGE would naturally attempt to use existing rights-of-way by either enhancing existing lines or, at the worst, adding a parallel line, a competitor would most likely pick a completely new route across the landscape.

-- In fact, BGE just completed a major project to upgrade the capacity of their line from Conastone (near Norrisville) down to Raphael Rd, so it unclear why additional improvement are still needed.
+- In fact, BGE just completed a major project to upgrade the capacity of their line from Conastone (near Norrisville) down to Raphael Rd, so it is unclear why additional improvements are still needed.

 - A bill was passed in 2017 by the Maryland legislature that gave any electric company the right of eminent domain to take land for such a project.
 That leaves very little that affected property owners can do to stop it.
 Except that it first requires that a "certificate of public convenience and necessity" must be issued by the Public Utilities Commission.
 It could be argued that some new line is not "neccesary" if there is a reasonable alternative in an existing right-of-way.

 Some information is available online about these 46 proposals, but the documents online have many details redacted.
 Careful analysis of the little information that is provided, as well as study of the existing routes of powerlines and the location of substations, yields a pretty good picture of what is being proposed.
 Information about existing facilities can be found on the Baltimore County MyNeighborhood website by choosing the "OpenStrretMap" base map.

 Click here for a summary of all 46 proposals.